rinie/he853-remote/README.md

 You can build the CLI programm by simply running

   `make`

+  To install the binary and the udev rule file to provide access for the users group run

+  `sudo make install`

 The default protocol is `EU` - you can adjust this in the `main.cpp` or pass it in over the command line - see parameters below.